simdutf/simdutf/README.md

 API
 -----

-Our API is made of a few non-allocating function.
+Our API is made of a few non-allocating functions.
 They typically take a pointer and a length as a parameter, and they sometimes take a pointer to an output buffer.
 Users are responsible for memory allocation.

 We use three types of data pointer types: